HypervisualAI-source/AI-Development/README.md

 ### Improvements
 #### v0.0.rc3
 Comapared to the version (v0.0.rc2), the improvements of the version (v0.0.rc3) are:
+1. Rename the project as "AI_dev-HyVi_detection"
-1. Rearrange the 'src' directory and 'third_party_libraries' directory at a same level of structure of project
+2. Rearrange the 'src' directory and 'third_party_libraries' directory at a same level of structure of project
-2. Add "benchmark_models.py", "YOLOv13_N.py" and "comparison.py" (AI_dev-HyVi_detection/src/YOLOv13-N/)
+3. Add "benchmark_models.py", "YOLOv13_N.py" and "comparison.py" (AI_dev-HyVi_detection/src/YOLOv13-N/)
-3. Compared with benchmarks: yolov8n, yolov8s, yolov8m, yolov8l, yolov8x
+4. Compared with benchmarks: yolov8n, yolov8s, yolov8m, yolov8l, yolov8x

 ### TO DO
 1. Make a comparison between YOLOv13-N and YOLOv9